arvidn/libtorrent/docs/manual.rst

 If you're building in MS Visual Studio, you may have to set the compiler options "force conformance in for loop scope", "treat wchar_t as built-in type" and "Enable Run-Time Type Info" to Yes.
+For a detailed description on how to build libtorrent with VS 2005, see `this document`_.

+.. _`this document`: vs2005_build_notes.html

 build configurations